Curvy points, the perimeter, and the complexity of convex toric domains: Domains with staircases

 We now show that the classes $\bE_k(n)$ are perfect, which is condition (ii) in Proposition~\ref{prop:stair}.
 We use the following result, which is explained for example in \cite[Prop 1.2.12]{ball}.
-Recall also the definition of {\bf Cremona move} from Definition~\ref{def:Cremona}.
+Also recall from Definition~\ref{def:Cremona} that a {\bf Cremona move} is the composite of a Cremona transformation with a permutation.

 \begin{lemma} An ordered integral class $\bE:=dL-\sum_{i=1}^N n_iE_i$ in $H_2(\CP^2 \# N\oCP^2)$ represents an exceptional divisor if and only if it may be reduced to $E_1$ by a repeated application of Cremona moves. \end{lemma}